Towards quantum advantage via topological data analysis: Towards quantum advantage for Betti number estimation

-We are now all set to precisely outline the problem that the quantum algorithm for Betti number estimation can efficiently solve.
-As discussed in Section~\ref{subsubsec:classical_algs}, the quantum algorithm for Betti number estimation can efficiently solve \textsc{abne}, but only in certain regimes.
-In particular, one has to be able to efficiently prepare the maximally mixed state over $\mathcal{H}_k^G$ from the adjacency matrix of the graph.
-A sufficient condition for this is that the input graph is clique-dense (i.e., it should satisfy Eq.~\ref{eq:clique_dense}), as this allows us to efficiently prepare this maximally mixed state using either rejection sampling or Grover's algorithm.
-Thus, the problem that the quantum algorithm for Betti number estimation can efficiently solve is a restriction of \textsc{abne}, where one is promised that the input graph is clique-dense.
+We are now set to outline the problem that the quantum algorithm for Betti number estimation can efficiently solve.
+As discussed in Section~\ref{subsubsec:clique_density}, the quantum algorithm for Betti number estimation can efficiently solve \textsc{abne}, but only in certain regimes.
+In particular, one has to be able to efficiently prepare the maximally mixed state over all cliques of a given size from the adjacency matrix of the graph.
+As mentioned in Section~\ref{subsubsec:clique_density}, the efficiency of this state preparation depends on the graph's clique-density (i.e., probability that a uniformly random subset of vertices is a clique), or the graph's arboricity (which up to a factor $1/2$ is equivalent to the maximum average degree of a subgraph).
+In short, the problem that the quantum algorithm for Betti number estimation can efficiently solve is a restriction of \textsc{abne}, where one is promised that the input graph is such that one can efficiently prepare the maximally mixed state over all cliques of a given size from the adjacency matrix (e.g., if the graph is sufficiently clique-dense or if it has a sufficiently bounded arboricity).
+We discuss this in more detail in Section~\ref{subsec:graphs_quantum_advantage}, where we outline sufficient conditions on the graph's clique-density or arboricity that allow the quantum algorithm to efficiently solve \textsc{abne}.